D128405/framing_gaza/README.md

 This repository contains the code accompanying the article:

-> **Political Environments and Event Dynamics: A Multi-National Computational Study of Gaza War Framing**
+> **Frame Stability and Political Environments in Cross-National Coverage of the Gaza War**

 **Article:** *Link will be added upon publication.*